 Acting quickly enables HighGrove to clear Atlanta commercial properties of snow and ice quickly, but strategic advance planning played a key role, too.

 The weather predictions provided HighGrove with enough solid information to begin preparations.
-Beginning at 6 a.m.
+They were starting at 6 a.m.
 Tuesday morning — well before the storm hit — all HighGrove maintenance vehicles were stocked with ice melt and turned into snow preparedness vehicles.
-HighGrove also stored ice melt in three additional points around the city so traffic delays couldn’t stop nearby vehicles from accessing the product and applying it where it was needed.
+HighGrove also stored ice melt in three additional points around the City, so traffic delays couldn’t stop nearby cars from accessing the product and applying it where it was needed.

-These businesses were also able to prevent liability issues that come with inclement winter weather, such as slip-and-fall accidents on their properties.
+These businesses also prevented liability issues that come with inclement winter weather, such as slip-and-fall accidents on their properties.

 Want to be better prepared for the next winter storm Mother Nature brings Atlanta’s way?
-Though these winter storms are an anomaly, it's important to have a snow and ice management plan in place for your business when one does strike, so you can act quickly with a strategy.
+Though these winter storms are an anomaly, it’s essential to have a snow and ice management plan in place for your business when one does strike so that you can act quickly with a strategy.

 HighGrove Partners can help.
-We keep eyes on up-to-the minute weather forecasts and monitor developing storms so we are ready to keep our clients’ properties snow- and ice-free.
+We keep our eyes on up-to-the-minute weather forecasts and monitor developing storms, so we are ready to keep our clients’ properties snow- and ice-free.

-We have the dedicated equipment and manpower essential for busy Atlanta commercial property managers who want a reliable, efficient partner — and we're committed to keeping your property safe and accessible all season long, no matter the weather.
-Give us a call at 678-298-0550 or use the contact form to the right so we can discuss your snow and ice management plans.
+We have the dedicated equipment and manpower essential for busy Atlanta commercial property managers who want a reliable, efficient partner — and we’re committed to keeping your property safe and accessible all season long, no matter the weather.
+And once you have some ideas, HighGrove Partners can help you make those enhancements happen.
+Call us at 678-298-0550 or use our simple contact form for a free consultation.